-What impact will the rise of the AfD, which now accounts for almost a quarter of MPs in the Bundestag, have on the composition of parliamentary committees and other parliamentary events?
+The AfD not has almost a quarter of seats in the new Bundestag.
+What impact will this have on the composition of parliamentary committees?
 Danny Schindler spoke about this in an interview with Stuttgarter Nachrichten.

-In the programme Politikum - Der Meinungspodcast from WDR 5, Danny Schindler explained why political leadership and the ability to compromise on a daily basis are needed, but not necessarily extensive coalition agreements.
+For the Politikum podcast by WDR5 Danny Schindler explained why political leadership and the ability to compromise on a daily basis are needed for coalition talks.
+Extensive coalition agreements on the other hand are not necessarily needed.

 The recall of MPs during the election period, as permitted by the Recall of MPs Act in the UK, is seen by some as a democratic correction mechanism.
 However, it can also be used as an instrument to weaken the opposition, as Danny Schindler's case study on Zimbabwe shows.

-As the second chamber, the German Bundesrat represents the interests of the federal states and has considerable influence on legislation.
-But how exactly does the interaction between the federal and state levels work, what are the party interests involved - and what characterises the Bundesrat as a special second chamber?
+As the second chamber, the German Bundesrat represents the interests of the federal states and has considerable influence on federal legislation.
+But how exactly does the interaction between the federal and state levels work - and what characterises the Bundesrat as a special second chamber?
 In this episode, Franziska Carstensen, research associate at IParl and visiting professor at HWR Berlin, and Albert Funk, journalist and long-time observer of the Bundesrat, discuss the historical development, institutional categorisation and political dynamics of the Bundesrat.
 The focus will be on the origins of the Bundesrat, its influence on the legislative process and the extent to which the Bundesrat should be seen as a power factor or as a mere mediator between the federal and state governments.

 Presentation by Anastasia Pyschny at the Helmut Schmidt University Hamburg.
 Room C2/S2, seminar room 113-115 (link)